Jaime-alv/Jaime-alv/README.md

 ### Hi there 👋

-My name is Jaime and I’m a self-taught programmer.
+My name is Jaime, welcome to my GitHub!

 Join me in this wonderful journey.
 I like building stuff, from 'just for fun' scripts that can do some silly things, or 'functional ones' that can ease my life, and I hope, yours too!